 - Designing policies and making recommendations to solve economic issues worldwide

 Economists project spending needs and notify policymakers on the economic impact of current laws and regulations.
 Given their significance, economists’ findings are frequently published in newspapers and journal articles.

 Policy analysts study complex problems and recommend solutions for a wide range of political issues, from homeland security to healthcare and environmental policy.
 They examine governments, political trends, legal systems, and other related issues, and their research helps inform public policy.

-Global policy analysts typically focus on one or more areas pertaining to international relations, such as international trade, global business policies, national defence, international economics, and foreign law.
+Global policy analysts typically focus on one or more areas pertaining to international relations, international trade, global business policies, national defence, international economics, and foreign law.
 Their duties include:

 - Evaluating outcomes related to proposed regulations, legislation, or resources on a global scale

 - Monitoring international events and policy decisions